microsoft/DirectXTK/Readme.txt

 To initialize a PrimitiveBatch for drawing VertexPositionColor data:

     std::unique_ptr<PrimitiveBatch<VertexPositionColor>> primitiveBatch(new PrimitiveBatch<VertexPositionColor>(deviceContext));

+    The default values assume that your maximum batch size is 2048 vertices arranged in triangles.
+If you want to use larger batches, you need to provide the additional constructor parameters.

 To set up a suitable BasicEffect and input layout: